 The event included a couple of honored speakers.
 USO volunteer, Lisa Nelson expressed gratitude on behalf of the USO and highlighted how EPIC’s donation have benefitted local troops.
 Captain John R. Langan, USN Ret. explained how the USO made a difference during his 30 years of naval service.

 John Schott (EPIC President) and Michael Riehn (EPIC Marketing & IT Director), recently presented the donation check to the USO in a recent ceremony at the Missouri USO home office.
 USO Executive Director, Kathy O’Connor, U.S. Air Force Senior Master Sgt.
 Daniel Bosche and USO President, Dave Waltrip accepted on behalf of the USO.

-ABOUT EPIC SYSTEMS: Founded in 1995, EPIC Systems, Inc. is a leading multi discipline engineering and fabrication firm that provides project automation solutions for modular process plants and systems, packaging and assembly line integration, custom machine manufacturing and advanced machine vision system integration.
+ABOUT EPIC SYSTEMS: Founded in 1995, EPIC Systems, Inc. is a leading multi discipline engineering and fabrication firm that provides project automation solutions for modular process plants and systems, packaging and assembly line integration, and advanced machine vision system integration.

 Utilizing a custom design-build approach, EPIC Systems specializes in the entire plant project.
 The company provides comprehensive strategy and execution for: concept development; design engineering; integration and automation for process, line and controls; plant and modular fabrication; construction management and installation; startup; commissioning and support.